Purely quantum memory in closed systems observed via imperfect measurements: Imperfect measurements

-\emph{Setup and Theory.---}We first recapitulate in Fig.~\ref{fig:esquema}a-c the \emph{ideal}, von Neumman's and Lüders' quantum measurement, respectively.
+In this section, we state the models of \textit{ideal} von-Neumann and L\"uders measurements, respectively, depicted in Fig.~\ref{fig:esquema}a-c.
 Let the possible measurement outcomes be $x,y,z$, e.g.\ the energy levels of the hydrogen atom, or the sites of a quantum lattice.
 The ideal measurement (Fig.~\ref{fig:esquema}a) distinguishes between individual outcomes; the probability of obtaining each outcome $x$ is given by the Born rule $p(x) = \Tr{\Pi_x\rho_0}$, where $\Pi_x = \ket{x}\bra{x}$ is a rank-1 projector associated with the outcome $x$ and $\rho_0$ the density matrix representing the initial preparation of the quantum system.
 After the measurement, the initial state is collapsed onto the corresponding outcome subspace $\rho_0\rightarrow \Pi_x\rho_0\Pi_x/p(x)$.

 Now consider the same measurement but performed by a noisy apparatus, see Fig.~\ref{fig:esquema}b.
 Here the probability of each outcome is still given by the Born rule.
 However, the thermal or electric noise renders the exact readout impossible and hence produces blurred outcomes $z,y...$, such that we can only resolve mesostates $X = \{z,y,...\}$ these blurred outcomes belong (i.e.\ are \emph{classically lumped}) to.
 The probability of obtaining an outcome inside mesostate $X=A$ is $p^C(A) = p(z) + p(y) + ... = \sum_{x \in A} p(x)$ (analogously for every mesostate).
-The quantum state of the system is fully collapsed, such that the resulting state after the measurement is the weighted sum of all the possible outcomes in $A$, $\rho_0\rightarrow \rho_A^C = \sum_{x \in A} \Pi_x\rho_0\Pi_x$.
+The quantum state of the system is fully collapsed, such that the resulting state after the measurement is the weighted sum of all the possible outcomes in $A$, $\rho_0\rightarrow \rho_A^C = \sum_{x \in A} \Pi_x\rho_0\Pi_x / p^C(A)$.
 This corresponds to the von Neumann measurement.